MeqdadDev/solid-principles/python/README.md

 <img src="assets/lsp.jpg" width=40% height=30%>
 </p>

 Next day after adding PayPal payment integration, a customer called Mohammad and told him that there is a big issue in the system!
-Paying using PayPal method doesn't require security code! it requires email!
+To pay using PayPal, you don't need a security code.
+Instead, you only need to provide your email address.

-Mohammad start thinking about changing the `security_code` to `email`, BUT...
-Changing this to `email` will create a new problem with other payment methods which require `security_code`.
+Mohammad considered changing the `security_code` to `email`, but this would create a new problem with other payment methods that require a `security_code`.

 #### Uncle Clean in the Scene